dayanruben/tracy/README.md

 * Set up tracing using a tracking provider.
-  The example below uses Langfuse, but you can replace it with other supported platforms (e.g., Weights & Biases, MLflow) by making the corresponding changes in your setup:
+  The example below uses Langfuse, but you can replace it with other supported platforms (Weights & Biases Weave) by making the corresponding changes in your setup:
 ```kotlin
 // You can pass keys explicitly to config or leave them null to load from environment variables.
 val langfuseConfig = LangfuseConfig()